Chambishi Copper Mine

 ongoing

-There were also cases of workers victimization and harassment for participating in activities of Mine Workers Union
+There have been cases of workers being victimized and harassed for participating in Mine Workers Union activities.

 Year: 2011Countries: ZambiaRelated: Chambishi Copper Mine